MLHale/eyestream/paper.md

 # Acknowledgements

-We acknowledge contributions by Gabi Wethor ([gewethor on GitHub](https://github.com/gewethor)) for her work in testing the Cybertrust platform.
+We acknowledge contributions by Gabi Wethor ([gewethor on GitHub](https://github.com/gewethor)) for her work in testing the installation and usage instructions.

 # References